csmig/stig-manager/docs/installation-and-setup/securing.rst

 Both claims are contained in OAuth2 JWT formatted access_tokens issued by an OIDC Provider to remote clients, such as the Project's Web Client and the STIG Manager Watcher bot.
 Communication between the API and clients include the access_token and should occur using TLS but do not require Mutual TLS (MTLS).

-Correct implementation of the STIG Manager data flow, especially the DAC and RBAC logic, is certified by `automated endpoint testing <https://github.com/NUWCDIVNPT/stig-manager/blob/main/.github/workflows/api-tests.yml>`_ that is performed when any change to the codebase is proposed (a Pull Request or PR).
+Correct implementation of the STIG Manager data flow, especially the DAC and RBAC logic, is verified by an `automated workflow <https://github.com/NUWCDIVNPT/stig-manager/blob/main/.github/workflows/api-tests.yml>`_ that is performed when any change to the codebase is proposed (a Pull Request or PR).
 Over 2000 assertions are evaluated using `tests you can review here <https://github.com/NUWCDIVNPT/stig-manager/tree/main/test/api>`_

 .. thumbnail:: /assets/images/data-flow-01b.svg
   :width: 75%
   :show_caption: True
   :title: Data Flow Diagram

+|

 REST, OpenID Connect (OIDC), and OAuth2
 ---------------------------------------